vardaasen/markravinet.github.io/exercise_2_denovo.md

 * `cichlid.sumstats_summary.tsv`- this is a summary of the summary statistics across all loci output by the pipeline.
 Useful for getting a general idea of what the data is showing.
 Here we can see there are 4929 private variants within _A. labiatus_ for instance.
 * `cichlid.sumstats.tsv` - a more detailed version of the previous file.
 This is the summary statistics per site (**per variant not per locus**).
 Note that because we required loci to occur in both populations, there should be two rows for each locus in this file.
 * `cichlid.hapstats.tsv` - similar to the previous file but now based on RAD loci, not SNPs.
-* `cichlid.phistats.tsv` - Phi statistics for haplotype based analyses - these are analogous to _F_~ST~ for the entire locus.
+* `cichlid.phistats.tsv` - Phi statistics for haplotype based analyses - these are analogous to _F_<sub>ST</sub> for the entire locus.
 * `cichlid.haplotypes.tsv` - This is a matrix of haplotypes for each individual - this can be used for downstream analyses if necessary.
 * `cichlid.genepop` - a genepop file generated from RAD data.
 * `cichlid.fst_summary.tsv` - a summary file giving mean pairwise _F_~ST~.
 Here there is only one value because we are only comparing two populations.
-* `cichlid.fst_citrinellus-labiatus.tsv ` - pairwise _F_~ST~ for each SNP site.
+* `cichlid.fst_citrinellus-labiatus.tsv ` - pairwise _F_<sub>ST</sub> for each SNP site.
 One pairwise file is generated for each population in the analysis, since there are only two populations in this analysis, we have only a single file.
 * `cichlid.phistats_citrinellus-labiatus.tsv` - as above but for Phi instead of _F_~ST~.
 In this case only a single file and also Phi values should be identical to those in `cichlid.phistats.tsv`.
 * `cichlid.populations.log` - a log of the populations run - useful for understanding why certain loci are dropped from the analysis.
 For example, the first part of this file shows the distribution of loci with a specific number of samples.
 You can see clearly that 891189 loci are missing samples (i.e. most probably removed after Stacks validity checks), the majority of loci also occur in only a single individual (249788 in this case).